alukosdev/ccsp/benefactors.md

 # Benefactors

-A very gracious thank you to those who have contributed to keeping this project alive:
+A very gracious thank you to those who have found value in these notes and contributed to keeping the project alive:

 Name | Social
 :--- | :---